ibm-cloud-docs/billing-usage/billing-faq.md

 Some payment methods, such as PayPal, aren't accepted as recurring payment methods.
 You must manually submit the payment each month.
 {: note}

-## Why won't my credit card go through?
-{: #addcard}
-{: faq}

-Protecting your identity is a priority for us, so we take credit card verification seriously.

-Contact us by calling 1-866-325-0045 and selecting the third option.
-Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
-Don’t include any credit card information.

-You might manage your payment method on a separate billing platform.
-You can easily register, update, or delete a payment method by going to [IBM Billing](https://myibm.ibm.com/billing/).
-For more information, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).

-For additional information about specific error messages, see [Why can't I upgrade my IBM Cloud account?](/docs/account?topic=account-ts_upgrade_cc).

 ## Can I check the status of my account's updated payment method?
 {: #payment-method-status}
 {: faq}